yonagae/ReactWebAPIDotNetCore/README.md

 # .NET Core API ReactJS

-A project for study purpose.
+A project to manage home finance using REACTJS with .NetCore API for study purpose.

 ## Projects